 3. Take a Placement Test

-Applying for financial aid is a crucial step in the college admissions process.
-Once admitted, you can start applying for financial aid to help cover the cost of tuition and fees.
-If you don’t qualify for financial aid, you can also consider applying for scholarships or low-interest student loans.
+You may need to apply for financial aid during your college admissions process.
+Once admitted to the school, you apply for financial aid to help cover the cost of tuition and fees.
+If you don’t qualify for financial aid, you can also consider applying for scholarships, grants, or low-interest student loans.

 5. Register for Classes